Washington and Oregon voters say abortion, affordable housing among top election priorities - NewsBreak

 NYC Mayor Adams claims Texas Gov. Abbott ‘refused to do any form of coordination’ on migrant busing

-New York City Mayor Eric Adams on Sunday claimed that his office attempted "coordination" with Texas Gov. Greg Abbott on the busing of migrants to the Big Apple, but the Republican’s team "refused."
-Adams told CNN’s "State of the Union" Abbott’s busing of migrants to New York City and...
+New York City Mayor Eric Adams on Sunday claimed that his office attempted “coordination” with Texas Gov. Greg Abbott on the busing of migrants to the Big Apple, but the Republican’s team “refused.”.
+Adams told CNN’s “State of the Union” Abbott’s busing of migrants to New...

 Martha’s Vineyard: Massachusetts governor solicits donations in migrant housing update